-Located in the heart of downtown Victoria, Beacon Hill Children’s Farm has been in operation since 1985.
+Located in the heart of downtown Victoria, Beacon Hill Children’s Farm has operated since 1985.
 The running of the goats is a hoot to see, and those same funny goats provide hours of entertainment for the young and young at heart.
 Although the goats are the main attraction, you’ll also see pigs, birds, ducks, chickens, peacocks, and possibly a few other surprises.

 Location: Beacon Hill Park (Circle Drive, Victoria)

 This is definitely not your typical zoo!
 However, it lets you get up close and personal with various large bugs.
 If bugs are your thing, Victoria Bug Zoo is the place to be.
 There are approximately 50 fascinating species to view, and you get to choose the level of interaction you have with them.
 (If you are anything like me, it will be from a very safe distance).